Sanjay150897/login/README.md

 # login
-This repository create for store multiple log in page formate.
+This repository is created to store multiple log-in page formate.